 Our cluster combines various hardware resources from multiple universities and other organizations.
-By default you can only use the nodes having NO tolerations (see the resources page of the portal).
+By default you can only use the nodes having NO Taints (see the resources page of the portal).

 Here's the full list of taints on the nodes.
-Some are set automatically on deployed jobs, some can only be used by privileged users.
+To run on the node having a taint, you need to use the node toleration in your pod.
+Some are set automatically on deployed jobs by our cluster, some can only be used by privileged users.
 Please refer to this list and only set the ones you were allowed to use by cluster admins.

 |nautilus.io/ceph=true:NoSchedule||Don't run any user jobs on ceph storage nodes||No|